jbride/mujina/mujina-miner/src/chip/bm13xx/PROTOCOL.md

 available, this represents our best understanding based on analyzing open-source implementations and reverse engineering efforts.

+**Note on Multi-Chip Chains**: Our initial implementation focuses on single-chip configurations (e.g., Bitaxe).
+Details specific to multi-chip chains may be incomplete or uncertain.
+We will refine this documentation as development progresses and we gain experience with multi-chip systems.

 ## Sources

 - ESP-miner BM1370 implementation